anilsahu123/react-interactive-dynamic-form-generator/README.md

 # react-interactive-dynamic-form-generator

-> It will generate the form dynamically with validation. all it will take is json model as a input. validation object in the configuration is optional. it support almost all the input types. also apart from required field validation, it also has special validation for email(type="email"), pan number(type="pan"), only number(type="number"), minlength, maxlength etc. you can also pass your own regular expression as rejex property inside your validation object.
+> It will generate the form dynamically with validation.
+All it will take is json model as a input. validation object in the configuration is optional(though it must be present as an empty object).
+It support almost all the input types. also apart from required field validation, it also has special validation for email(type="email"), pan number(type="pan"), only number(type="number"), minlength, maxlength etc.
+You can even pass your own regular expression as rejex property inside your validation object.

 [![NPM](https://img.shields.io/npm/v/react-interactive-dynamic-form-generator.svg)](https://www.npmjs.com/package/react-interactive-dynamic-form-generator) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)